volans/DCMonitor/README.md

 Load current measurer, I used a AD7714(24bit ADC from ADI).

-Software architecture
+***Software architecture***

 FreeRTOS and STM32 formal firmware will be used to build up the firmware of DCMonitor.
 From PC side, python+pyusb+qt+matplotlib will be used to provide multi-platform support, which means DCMonitor can be controlled in Windows, Linux or Mac.
 The whole transform protocols will be opened, you can make any client as you want.
 From mobile phone part, iOS or Android, it will be a standard UART port through BLE, and this project provide a demo on Android.

-All opened materials of this project
+***All opened materials of this project***

-  DCMonitor Schematic;
+* DCMonitor Schematic;
-  DCMOnitor PCB Placement;
+* DCMOnitor PCB Placement;
-  DCMonitor Firmware(IAR project);
+* DCMonitor Firmware(IAR project);
-  DCMonitor PC Client(Eric project); "Eric is a pyQT IDE" DCMonitor Mobile Client(Android APK full source);
+* DCMonitor PC Client(Eric project); "Eric is a pyQT IDE"
+* DCMonitor Mobile Client(Android APK full source);
-  USB Driver for Linux and Windows;
+* USB Driver for Linux and Windows;

-Folder architecture:
+***Folder architecture***

-    hardware: schematic
+* hardware: schematic
-    firmware: DCMOnitor firmware code, a IAR project
+* firmware: DCMOnitor firmware code, a IAR project
-    driver: USB driver of PC to connect to DCMOnitor
+* driver: USB driver of PC to connect to DCMOnitor
-    app: applications to control DCMonitor on PC and Android phone.
+* app: applications to control DCMonitor on PC and Android phone.